ncatlab/nlab-content/pages/8/2/5/2/2528/content.md

 ### In category theory

 One may hope to formalise the category of presets and prefunctions between presets, but unfortunately, presets and prefunctions do not form a category.
-Instead, they only form a [[concrete category|concrete]] [[evaluational category|evaluational]] [[magmoid]].
+Instead, they only form a [[magmoid]].

 ### In type theory